wealthica/wealthica.js/README.md

 This method triggers download of a Wealthica document

 ```
-addon.downloadDocument('document-id').then(function (doc) {
+addon.downloadDocument('document-id').then(function () {
   // The action has been successfully carried out.
-The document object is returned.
 }).catch(function (err) {

 });